Tunable diode laser absorption spectroscopy: Velocity measurement

-Note : $\Delta\tilde{\nu}_{D}$ is not same as the one mentioned before where it refers to the width of the spectrum.
+Note : $\Delta\tilde{\nu}_{D}$ is not the same as the one mentioned before where it refers to the width of the spectrum.
 The shift is usually very small (3×10−5 cm−1 ms−1 for near-IR diode laser) and the shift-to-width ratio is of the order of 10−4.

 Limitations and means of improvement

 The main disadvantage of absorption spectrometry (AS) as well as laser absorption spectrometry (LAS) in general is that it relies on a measurement of a small change of a signal on top of a large background.
 Any noise introduced by the light source or the optical system will deteriorate the detectability of the technique.
 The sensitivity of direct absorption techniques is therefore often limited to an absorbance of ~10−3, far away from the shot noise level, which for single pass direct AS (DAS) is in the 10−7 – 10−8 range.
 Since this is insufficient for many types of applications, AS is seldom used in its simplest mode of operation.

 There are basically two ways to improve on the situation; one is to reduce the noise in the signal, the other is to increase the absorption.
 The former can be achieved by the use of a modulation technique, whereas the latter can be obtained by placing the gas inside a cavity in which the light passes through the sample several times, thus increasing the interaction length.
 If the technique is applied to trace species detection, it is also possible to enhance the signal by performing detection at wavelengths where the transitions have larger line strengths, e.g. using fundamental vibrational bands or electronic transitions.